BhamidipatyVeenadhari/crs-hack-2/README.md

-Crop Recommendation System:
+Crop and Soil Management System:
-The Crop Recommendation System is a dynamic Java application designed to help farmers and agricultural enthusiasts choose the best crops based on soil type and moisture levels.
+The Crop and Soil Management System is a dynamic Java application designed to help farmers and agricultural enthusiasts choose the best crops based on soil type and moisture levels.
 By leveraging pre-defined datasets, the application suggests the most suitable crops for various combinations of soil conditions and moisture percentages.
 The goal of this tool is to support decision-making in agriculture, ultimately contributing to better productivity and sustainability.

 Key Features:
 Dynamic Input: The user provides soil type and moisture level as inputs.